Shaheen Shah Afridi: Early and personal life

 into a family belonging to the Zakhakhel Afridi tribe of the Pashtuns.
-He grew up in his native Landi Kotal.
-He is the youngest of seven brothers; his eldest brother, 15 years his senior, is Riaz Afridi who played a solitary Test match for Pakistan in 2004.
+He grew up in his hometown of Landi Kotal.
+He is the youngest of seven brothers; his eldest brother, 15 years his senior, is Riaz Afridi who played a single Test match for Pakistan in 2004.
 His cousin Yasir Afridi is a professional footballer who has represented the Pakistan national football team.

-In March 2021, Afridi got engaged to Shahid Afridi's daughter Ansha Afridi.
+In March 2021, Afridi became engaged with Ansha Afridi who is daughter of former Pakistan cricketer Shahid Afridi.
 On 3 February 2023, they married in a private nikah ceremony.
 On 24 August 2024, their first child was born, a son named Aliyaar Afridi.

 In July 2022, Afridi was made an honorary Deputy Superintendent of the Police (DSP) rank in the KP Police as a goodwill ambassador.

 In January 2023, it was announced that Afridi would design Lahore Qalandars' new kits for the 2023 PSL.

 Youth career

-Shaheen started his cricket career from the Tatara Ground in Landi Kotal, which is named after the nearby Tatara hills.
+Shaheen began his cricket career from the Tatara Ground in Landi Kotal, which is named after the nearby Tatara Hills.
 Riaz Afridi introduced Shaheen to hard-ball cricket at the FATA Under-16 trials in 2015, with Shaheen having played only tennis-ball cricket until then.
 Success at this level led to Shaheen being selected for the Under-16 tour of Australia in November 2015, where he played his part with four wickets in the 2–1 victories in the One-Day and Twenty20 series.